Table of Contents[Hide][Show]

 Looking at brown rice, one wouldn’t initially think it’s a great candidate as a sugar source.
-A super high starch content coupled with modern chemistry and commercial techniques makes it so.
+A super-high starch content coupled with modern chemistry and commercial techniques make it so.
 The starch in rice is exposed to particular enzymes, which break it down into various sugars.
-Generally, the resulting process creates maltotriose (52%), maltose (45%) and glucose (3%).
+Generally, the resulting process creates maltotriose (52%), maltose (45%), and glucose (3%).

 Once broken down, the impurities are filtered out.
 At this point, no one would be able to identify that the syrup came from rice.
 Where did we ever get the idea to make this stuff?

 Surprisingly, some traditional cultures actually did use brown rice to create a sweet rice syrup.
 But the process looked very different, as did the end product.

 The traditional practice added a small number of sprouted barley grains to cooked brown rice in a solution of heated water.
 The enzymes supplied by the barley digested the carbohydrates, proteins, and lipids in the brown rice to produce a sweet solution.
 This mixture was high in simple carbs with small amounts of amino acids and lipids remaining.